biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/object/forIn.ahk' class='text-muted'>source</a>

-Iterates over own enumerable keys of an object and invokes iteratee for each property.
+Iterates over own enumerable keys of an object and invokes `iteratee` for each property.
 The iteratee is invoked with three arguments: (value, key, object).
-Iteratee functions may exit iteration early by explicitly returning false.
+Iteratee functions may exit iteration early by explicitly returning `false`.

 #### Arguments